bitcoin/bitcoin/build_msvc/README.md

 PS >py -3 msvc-autogen.py
 ```

 - An optional step is to adjust the settings in the `build_msvc` directory and the `common.init.vcxproj` file.
 This project file contains settings that are common to all projects such as the runtime library version and target Windows SDK version.
 The Qt directories can also be set.
+To specify a non-default path to a static Qt package directory, use the `QTBASEDIR` environment variable.

 - To build from the command line with the Visual Studio 2019 toolchain use: